Professor, Department of Electrical and Computer Engineering

-Kai Zeng is an Associate Professor in the Department of Electrical and Computer Engineering at the College of Engineering and Computing.
+Kai Zeng is a Professor in the Department of Electrical and Computer Engineering at the College of Engineering and Computing.
 He is also affiliated with the Department of Computer Science and Cyber Security Engineering.
 Prior to coming to Mason, he was a faculty member in the Department of Computer and Information Science at the University of Michigan - Dearborn and a postdoctoral scholar in the Computer Science Department at the University of California, Davis (UCD).
 His research interests include 5G wireless security, CPS/IoT security, spectrum sharing, machine learning, and physical layer security.

 2019 - 2021: Secure 5G Wireless Communications, funded by Commonwealth Cyber Initiative (CCI).

 2019 - 2020: Best Practices in Cybersecurity for Utilities: Secure Remote Access, funded by Protect Our Power.

 2018 - 2020: Cyber P3 Scholarship Program, funded by NSA.

 2016 - 2019: TWC: Small: Secure Near Field Communications between Mobile Devices, funded by National Science Foundation.

 2016 - 2018: COTS Approach to Information Security, funded by Progeny Systems (ONR STTR, Phase II).